Yes, you read that correctly.

-Prior to his last two outings, there were more questions than answers with Lackey, especially given the fact he spent time on the DL with an elbow strain.
-But now he’s content with his arm strength the last few starts, saying it’s the best he’s felt all season.
+Prior to his last two outings, there were more questions than answers with Lackey, especially given the fact he spent time on the DL because of an elbow strain.
+But now he's content with his arm strength the past few starts, saying it's the best he's felt all season.

-“This is the first real stretch of arm building I’ve had,” explained Lackey.
-“I had two starts [in April] then had 10 days off.
+"This is the first real stretch of arm building I've had," Lackey said.
+"I had two starts [in April], then had 10 days off.
 Then I got hurt and had 15 days off.
-Now I’ve finally had some starts in a row to get some arm strength built up.”
+Now I've finally had some starts in a row to get some arm strength built up."

 During all of his adversity in the first half of the season, his teammates have always stood behind him and felt that if he could get on a roll, Lackey could roll off a bunch of wins.
 The Red Sox are starting to see that.

-“He looks good,” said Red Sox second baseman Dustin Pedroia.
-“He was attacking the zone.
-There were a lot of broken-bat hits and that’s happened a lot to him this year.
-He’s going to grind it out.
-We’ve got a lot of games to go and he’s got a lot of starts left.
-He’s going to be fine.”
+"He looks good," Pedroia said.
+"He was attacking the zone.
+There were a lot of broken-bat hits and that's happened a lot to him this year.
+He's going to grind it out.
+We've got a lot of games to go and he's got a lot of starts left.
+He's going to be fine."